How to Avoid Event Clichés and Build Something Valuable

 That’s why whenever you have a brilliant idea on how to make your event more interesting or “cool,” stop and ask yourself if your idea will actually enrich your guests’ experience or just end up being a silly move that will complicate their experience.

 Cliché #2.
-Personalizing the event program
+Personalising the event program

 Think about the customization of the event program.
 There’s nothing wrong with having attendees choose between two or three different workshops, but things can get ugly when your guests have to create their own schedule and decide between dozens of sessions that are running simultaneously.